Estimating Conditional Distributions with Neural Networks using R package deeptrafo: Application: Binary classification

 \subsection{Model comparison}

 Comparing the prediction performance of the models (measured in terms of NLL) indicates that mainly the text modality contains information for separating action movies from other genres.
 However, for a more reliable assessment of this statement, the training schedule should be optimized further.
-We compute 95\% bootstrap confidence intervals as a simple uncertainty measure for the test NLL. \begin{CodeChunk} \begin{CodeInput} R> bci <- function(mod) { + lli <- logLik(mod, newdata = test, convert_fun = identity) + bt <- boot(lli, statistic = \(x, d) mean(x[d]), R = 1e4) + btci <- boot.ci(bt, conf = 0.95, type = "perc")$percent[1, 4:5] + c("nll" = mean(lli), "lwr" = btci[1], "upr" = btci[2]) + }
+We compute 95\% bootstrap confidence intervals as a simple uncertainty measure for the test NLL.
+In Appendix~\ref{app:word2vec}, we illustrate how to use pre-trained embeddings with a shallow and deeper neural network architecture and obtain comparable results in terms of out-of-sample NLL.
+Using pre-trained embeddings may reduce computation times and yield comparable predictions, especially when the training sample size is small \citep{goodfellow2016deep}. \begin{CodeChunk} \begin{CodeInput} R> bci <- function(mod) { + lli <- logLik(mod, newdata = test, convert_fun = identity) + bt <- boot(lli, statistic = \(x, d) mean(x[d]), R = 1e4) + btci <- boot.ci(bt, conf = 0.95, type = "perc")$percent[1, 4:5] + c("nll" = mean(lli), "lwr" = btci[1], "upr" = btci[2]) + }